Second Triumvirate: Treaty of Tarentum

 In the spring of 37 BC, Antony sailed for Italy with 300 ships.
 Denied entrance at Brundisium (the townsfolk suspected an invasion), he docked at Tarentum instead.
 Octavian travelled there to meet him.
 Negotiations dragged on until late July or early August.
 Antony apparently had to be persuaded by his wife Octavia to support Octavian against Sextus.

 They agreed to strip Sextus of his augurate and future consulship.
 Octavian would wait a year to attack Sextus and would receive 120 ships from Antony in exchange for 20,000 men and 1,000 elite troops.
 The triumvirate also had uncomfortably expired at the end of 38 BC.
 Normal republican practice had magistrates abdicate their offices at the close of their terms; the triumvirs' terms had ended, but they had not abdicated.
 Nor were any successors appointed.
-Legally, the situation was "hopelessly confused" though "it did not matter very much [for] the realities of power were clear enough".
+Regardless, the legal position of the triumvirs was of little practical relevance.
 Making a show of constitutionalism, the triumvirate was then renewed by law for another five years, to expire on the last day of 33 BC.

 Parthia and Sicily, 36 BC

 Preparations for war continued apace.
 Agrippa, serving as consul in 37 BC, built a large harbour (the portus Julius) to train and supply troops against Sextus in Sicily.
 In the east, Roman client Herod retook most of Judaea; even better for the Romans, the Parthian threat disappeared amid a dynastic struggle when Orodes II abdicated in favour of his chosen successor Phraates IV, who promptly murdered his father, all of his brothers, and his own son, precipitating a revolt.

 Amid a general reorganisation of the east which again strengthened client kingdoms – among a number of changes, Cleopatra received Crete and Cyrene, – Antony fathered a son with Cleopatra and publicly acknowledged his paternity of two twins born in 40 BC.
-This may have been related to strengthening Antony and Cleopatra's positions in Egypt and building popular support there; even if so, the relationship was unpopular in Italy and showed "political naïvety".
+This may have been related to strengthening Antony and Cleopatra's positions in Egypt and building popular support there; even if so, the relationship was unpopular in Italy and Antony should have known this.